denispol/Toutui/README.md

 # 🦜 Toutui: A TUI Audiobookshelf Client for Linux
 <em>In French, being "tout ouïe" (toutui) means being all ears.</em>

-🚀 **Be toutui and enjoy the power of Audiobookshelf in your terminal!**
+🚀 **Be toutui and enjoy the power of audiobookshelf in your terminal!**

 ![🎬 Demo](assets/demo_1.gif)